9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 Failed, no modules loaded.
 ```

-The \"monomorphism restriction\" to which the error message refers is a
+The "monomorphism restriction" to which the error message refers is a
 part of the Haskell 2010 standard. *Monomorphism* is simply the opposite
 of polymorphism: it indicates that an expression has exactly one type.
 The *restriction* lies in the fact that Haskell sometimes forces a
 declaration to be less polymorphic than we would expect.

-We mention the monomorphism restriction here because although it isn\'t
+We mention the monomorphism restriction here because although it isn't
 specifically related to type classes, they usually provide the
 circumstances in which it crops up.